29thStPublishing/Dumpling2/README.md

 It provides a default convenience initializer.
 Optionally you can specify a folder where all assets and the database should be stored and an API key for usage

+**Helper** class stores the various functions used throughout the framework like finding the device type and resolution, getting string from date (and other way round), getting JSON object from string (and other way round).
+It also stores the constants in the project like the base URL for Magnet and notification names (for download completion)

+**LRNetworkManager** is a singleton subclass of AFHTTPRequestOperationManager.
+All network operations should be through this file.
+It sends requests to the Magnet API and downloads data as well as files

 ### Usage